Have you ever wondered how a jury comes to a decision?

 To ensure that the verdict is accurate the defendant or the prosecutor has the option to request to poll the jury.
 That means to ask each juror to confirm the verdict separately.

 The Take Away

 In the case of Theodore Wafer, the use of emotion and self-defense didn’t work.
 The jury instead looked at the evidence and the conflicting statements to come to their unanimous decision.
-For more on the Wafer case, please visit the Detroit Free Press.

 Please remember that this information is not meant as legal advice.
 It is being offered as free information to help inform you on the subject of jury deliberations.